Constraining Participation: Affordances of Feedback Features in Interfaces to Large Language Models

 \subsubsection{Recruitment and Sampling}

-We administered the public survey on Qualtrics in May 2023 and used a multi-pronged approach to recruit participants.
-Initially, the authors posted the survey on their social media accounts (Twitter, Mastodon, and LinkedIn), forums frequented by active ChatGPT users (GitHub forums, Hugging Face forums, the OpenAI community forum, and Kaggle forums), and on the r/ChatGPT Discord server.
+We administered the public survey on Qualtrics in May 2023 and used a multi-pronged approach to recruit a diverse range of participants.
+This approach was necessary as the ChatGPT user population was not well-defined at the time of our study.
+Initially, we posted the survey on our social media accounts (X (formerly known as Twitter), Mastodon, and LinkedIn), forums frequented by active ChatGPT users (GitHub forums, Hugging Face forums, the OpenAI community forum, and Kaggle forums), and on the r/ChatGPT Discord server.

-We also recruited participants through Prolific to address non-response bias and expand the respondent pool beyond those engaged with AI, ML, or data science in research or development capacities.
-We applied screening strategies on Prolific to invite relevant respondents to the final survey.
+We then expanded recruitment through Prolific to address potential non-response bias and broaden the respondent pool.
+We applied screening strategies on Prolific to invite suitable respondents to the final survey.
 Firstly, we used Prolific filters to identify respondents from any country, reporting fluency in English, an approval rate greater than or equal to 95\%, and 10 or more previous submissions.
 Secondly, we invited filtered respondents to a custom screening survey with two questions asking participants about chatbot usage and feedback submission.\footnote{ChatGPT usage was not an option for filters on Prolific in May 2023.} Finally, we invited respondents approved after the screening survey to the final survey at three separate intervals to cover working hours in regions with different time zones.
 Respondents to the final survey on Prolific received the equivalent of £9/hr for their time.